sulemsaba/python-file-to-convert-pdf/README.md

-# python-file-to-convert-pdf
+# python-file-convert-pdf-to-dark-mode
+Converts light PDF pages into dark mode.

-for personal use
+Completely free and open for personal use.

-free, from virus, and simple.
-change your pdf file to dark mode.
+No ads, no malware, no bloatware.

+Lightweight, simple, and easy to run.

+Works on most PDF files.